AbbyXSu/Spring_PetClinic_DevOps/README.md

 **Step 2** was to create Docker-Compose, Terraform and Kubernetes files <br>
 **Step 3** was to configure the application using EKS and deploying it on the AWS <br>

-During the completion of the project, the running costs to deploy the application was also tracked which includes a graph of the monthly estimates for running the services.
+During the completion of the project, the running costs to deploy the application was also tracked which includes a graph of the monthly estimates for running the services, which can be found in **costs.md** file.

 ## Project Planning